 - In the original game, Cloud can only equip swords, while his initial weapon, the Buster Sword, is a Tragic Keepsake from his deceased friend, Zack.

 - Crisis Core has Zack starting the game with a sword, which seems the preferred weapon of 1st class SOLDIER members.
 His dream is to become a hero.
 At some point, he inherits the Buster Sword from his mentor, Angeal.
-In this context, the Buster Sword seems to symbolise dreams and honour passed down from one man to the next.
+In this context, the Buster Sword seems to symbolize dreams and honor passed down from one man to the next.

 - Final Fantasy VIII: Squall's gunblade is a Vibro Weapon looking like the combination of a gun and a sword, a weapon only usable by the elite SEED members.
 Along with his perpetual lion motif, it symbolizes his status as a heroic and proud figure.

 - Squall's gunblade is actually an in-universe example of this.
-Gunblades are Awesome but Impractical and so not used very often, however it's also said that one day a hero will save the world wielding one.
+Gunblades are Difficult but Awesomenote and so not used very often, however it's also said that one day a hero will save the world wielding one.
 Most gunblade users chose the weapon in hopes of being this hero.
 Though Seifer is a bit more complicated.

 - Lightning of Final Fantasy XIII wields gunblades, though unlike FFVIII they're weapons that transform between blade and gun modes.
 Serah follows her sister in Final Fantasy XIII-2 with her bowswords (as does her partner Noel with two swords that combine into a javelin), and the majority of Lightning's weapons in Lightning Returns: Final Fantasy XIII are traditional swords.